 SEVIS Fee: There is a SEVIS fee of $180 in addition to the fee paid to the U.S. embassy or consulate for visa processing.
 The SEVIS fee must be paid at least three days in advance of the visa interview appointment.
 You will receive information about how to pay for the SEVIS fee online when you receive your certificate of eligibility.

-Other Expenses: Depending on where you live, it may be necessary for you to travel to an interview at a U.S. embassy or consulate.
-When planning for the exchange, consider costs for travel the U.S. embassy or consulate.
+Depending on where you live, it may be necessary for you to travel to an interview at a U.S. embassy or consulate.
+When planning for the exchange, consider costs for travel to the U.S. embassy or consulate.

 Maintaining Your Visa Status